Alignment-free Raw Video Demoireing: Related Works

 \subsection{Deep Raw Image and Video Restoration}

-Raw pixels provide richer information for visual tasks due to their broader bit depth, as they inherently contain a vast amount of data.
-Recently, several low-level vision tasks have adopted raw data, including low-light enhancement~\cite{huang2022towards, dong2022abandoning, jin2023dnf}, super-resolution~\cite{xing2021end, yue2022real, luo2024and}, reflection removal~\cite{lei2021robust, song2023real}, and moiré pattern removal~\cite{yue2022recaptured, xu2025image, cheng2024recaptured}.
-RRID~\cite{xu2025image} proposes an image demoiréing network that employs paired raw-sRGB data to facilitate the color recovery process.
+Raw pixel data inherently offer richer information for visual tasks, owing to their greater bit depth and extended radiance range.
+Recently, several low-level vision tasks have adopted raw data, including low-light enhancement~\cite{huang2022towards, dong2022abandoning, jin2023dnf}, super-resolution~\cite{xing2021end, yue2022real, luo2024and}, reflection removal~\cite{lei2021robust, song2023real}, and moiré pattern removal~\cite{yue2022recaptured, xu2024image, cheng2024recaptured}.
+RRID~\cite{xu2024image} proposes an image demoiréing network that employs paired raw-sRGB data to facilitate the color recovery process.
 RawVD~\cite{cheng2024recaptured}, the first work to explore raw video demoiréing, constructs the RawVDemoiré dataset.
 In this paper, considering that raw pixels offer more information and that moiré patterns are less apparent in the raw domain, we perform video demoiréing in the raw domain.